 How to Take Your Own Family Photos With The Camera You Already Own

-Today I want to share with you the photography essentials that will not only help you take better photos, but give you some fun ideas for portraits of your kids at home!
+Today I want to share with you the photography essentials that will not only help you take better photos, but give you some fun ideas for photoshoots and portraits of your kids at home!

 Find great light!